RevealBi/Documentation/docs/user/visualization-types/location-data-requirements.md

 ## Troubleshooting Errors

 The Choropleth map was designed to find any match that is available.
 This way, you'll see a map with partial results doesn't look right, but it will be working regardless.
-For example, when using the US States map, Analytics will show the states that match the map and the other states will be greyed out.
+For example, when using the US States map, Reveal will show the states that match the map and the other states will be greyed out.

 ### Troubleshooting the Choropleth Map